What the PSTN switch-off means for your business

 What is VoIP?

 VoIP is a broadband-based telephony technology that allows voice calls to be made over the Internet or other IP-based networks.
-Read our detailed VoIP article to learn more.
+Here is how VoIP works in our business essentials guide.

 Will telephone copper wires be removed during the big switch-off?